 Precipitation is not sufficient to meet water demand in the Santa Ana Region.
 In the Orange County Water District, aerial recharge from precipitation/irrigation accounts for 66,000 acre-feet of the groundwater basins’ in-flow while total water demand for the 2013-14 water year was 449,000 acre-feet .
-In the Inland Empire Utilities Agency’s service area, local surface water and groundwater, a portion of which is infiltrated stormwater runoff, comprises approximately 45% of the annual average regional water supplies.
+In the Inland Empire Utilities Agency’s service area, local surface water and groundwater, a portion of which is infiltrated stormwater runoff, comprises approximately 45 percent of the annual average regional water supplies.